netherphp/standards/README.md

 Nether Senpai generates as much documentation from the code itself before noticing the comment that describes it.
 This reduces the amount of junk you need to manually write in the documentation.
-Taking advantage of featured added in PHP 7.0 and 7.1 most code can be completely self document itself.
+Taking advantage of featured added in PHP 7.0+ 7.1 most code can be completely self document itself.

 NN will use Senpai notation until the day PHP has real annotation support